Life Sciences Program

 Program Director: Jonathan Prather

 The Life Sciences Program consists of all LIFE prefix courses.
-These courses support a wide range of life science majors and several non-life science majors across campus.
-The number of LIFE courses taken by students in each major is determined by the departments that offer the majors.
-The curriculum intends to provide science majors with both breadth and depth in the basic life sciences, and nonscience majors with exposure to key concepts in biology and an understanding of the connections between science and society.
-The program courses also expose students to the fields of cell and molecular biology, genetics, ecology, and evolution, and they familiarize students with the diversity of life on the planet.
-Courses within the curriculum address four fundamental goals at a level appropriate for each course: 1.
-Acquisition, Application and Synthesis of Knowledge 2.
-Communication Skills 3.
-Critical Thinking and Problem Solving 4.
-Research Skills The Life Sciences courses listed below were previously offered under the BIOL prefix.
-All courses listed below are now offered through the LIFE prefix.
+These courses support life science majors and non-life science majors across campus.
+The foundational curriculum provides science majors with both breadth and depth in the basic life sciences, and non-science majors with key concepts in biology as well as an understanding of the connections between science and society.
+Courses familiarize students with the diversity of life and expand upon the fields of cell and molecular biology, genetics, ecology, and evolution.

 JONATHAN F. PRATHER, B.S.
 University of Virginia 1995; Ph.D.
 Emory University 2001; Professor of Zoology and Physiology 2021, 2009.